 Get ready to fall in love with grill-roasted red peppers.
 One bite of Ajvar, and you will want to put this Serbian red pepper relish on everything from bread to meat and even veggies!

-Ajvar (pronounced AYE-var) is a bright and robust red pepper relish that originates from Serbia, in southeastern Europe.
+Ajvar (pronounced AYE-var) is a bright and robust red pepper relish that originates from the Balkans region of southeastern Europe.
 Ajvar could be considered a sauce similar to ketchup in its tangy, slightly sweet flavor and its most common use, as a topping for cevapi sausages.

 Like ketchup, its uses go far beyond a simple sausage topper.
 It can be used as a condiment for grilled fish and meats, as a sandwich spread, or simply spread on bread or a cracker for a nice snack.